MartinR2345/MiniComplianceProgram/README.md

 <p align="center">
  <strong>Phase Four: Choose A Framework </strong> <br/>

- I chose (ISO 27001 Annex A) for my healthcare clinic scenario.
-It's globally recognized, risk based, and structured for exactly what SaveRecords needs which is protecting PII and PHI in a systematic way.
+ I chose (ISO 27001 Annex A) for my healthcare clinic scenario because it's globally recognized, risk based, and structured for exactly what SaveRecords needs which is protecting PII and PHI in a systematic way.

 <br />